RAST REDEVELOPMENT

 REDEVELOPMENT:

-With STAGE 1 now complete and STAGE 2 underway, the society is planning for STAGE 3.
-The Showground covers an area which is several city blocks in size, and re-developed, it could include a completely new Showground precinct, a major new visitor centre, an emergency centre for people and animals in times of natural disaster, and housing.
-It would be virtually a new suburb within the northern suburbs.
+With STAGE 1 and STAGE 2 now complete, the society is now undertaking STAGE 3 of the Project.
+The Showground covers an area which is several city blocks in size, and re-developed, it could include a completely new Showground precinct, a major new visitor centre, an emergency centre for people and animals in times of natural disaster, Motorhome Park, and housing.
+When complete, it will be virtually a new suburb within the northern suburbs.

-One of Australia’s most preeminent architects has been appointed to turn the Society’s plans into working concepts, while a project facilitator, New Insights Australia, is facilitating the project on behalf of the Board of the Society.
+One of Australia’s most preeminent architects BPSM has been appointed to turn the Society’s plans into working concepts, while leading Tasmanian project managers are facilitating the project on behalf of the Board of the Society.

 This transformation of the Showground is planned to proceed in several stages, and the Society is talking to all levels of government about the scope and funding of the project.
-One element is a new Showground pavilion, which will cost in the order of $25 million.
-But depending on the funding support received from government and other bodies for the rest of the project, the entire undertaking could cost up to $200 million.
+One element is three new Showground pavilions, which will cost in the order of $40 million.
+Further stages will be dependent on the funding received from Government and other bodies.
+Final costings will then be dependent on timings and construction costs.

-The full project would cover an area equivalent to several city blocks and would transform Hobart’s northern suburbs.
+The full project will cover an area equivalent to several city blocks and transform Hobart’s northern suburbs.

 The Showground Master Plan - the sale of Showground land where Bunnings is located - is complete.
 This gave the Society the financial flexibility to consider the future use of the underutilised Showground.